 I can sync it with my iPhone and take my work with me or transfer it to the computer.

-The price is a little lower than the MacBook Pro, and that is huge.
-Really for the money, this is portable, it is fast, it looks great and its a workhorse of a computer.
+The price is a little slower than the MacBook Pro, and that is huge.
+Really for the money, this is portable, it is fast, it looks great and it’s a workhorse of a computer.

 There is no doubt about it; Apple makes great computers especially for editing.
 I would recommend this computer for sure to anyone who wants to record music onto a mac.
 If your budget doesn’t allow you to get the laptop, go this route.

 Dell XPS13 Ultrabook Computer